-In 2020, the people of the Kyrgyz Republic, like those of many other countries, experienced the devastating effects of the COVID-19 pandemic.
-The pandemic spread human suffering, destabilized the economy and upended lives in every city and village.
-In 2020, more than 81,000 cases of COVID-19, including 1,360 deaths, were registered.
-As this report is being published, the virus continues to claim lives almost every day.
-The darkest days of the pandemic, that saw the health system overwhelmed, medical personnel exhausted beyond all limits, and official statistics for deaths reached dozens per day in June-July 2020, may have passed, but the pandemic is more than just a health crisis.
-It has pushed many people deeper into poverty, widened social inequality and exacerbated human rights and gender issues.
+In 2020, the people of the Kyrgyz Republic, like those of 56 million to ensure that the Framework is fully funded. many other countries, experienced the devastating effects The SERF is supporting the Government to mitigate of the COVID-19 pandemic.
+The pandemic spread human immediate socio-economic impact of the pandemic and suffering, destabilized the economy and upended lives in to pave the way for a sustainable, longer-term recovery. every city and village.
+In 2020, more than 81,000 cases of A safe and equitable recovery - reaching those furthest COVID-19, including 1,360 deaths, were registered.
+As this left behind first - remains our priority in dialogues with report is being published, the virus continues to claim lives the government. almost every day.
+The darkest days of the pandemic, that saw the health system overwhelmed, medical personnel A key accomplishment in 2020 was the Kyrgyz Republic's exhausted beyond all limits, and official statistics for submission, for the first time, of a Voluntary National deaths reached dozens per day in June-July 2020, may Report on progress towards the SDGs.
+This was presented have passed, but the pandemic is more than just a health at the UN's High-Level Political Forum in July.
+The VNR crisis.
+It has pushed many people deeper into poverty, reflects on the country's fundamental and practical widened social inequality and exacerbated human rights approaches to achieving the SDGs, challenges and and gender issues. successes, as well as the areas where further work is required.